 Kick-start your Dubia roach breeding project with currently breeding adult females.
 They can cut new colony establishment time by up to 70 days compared to newly emerged females.
 This is a time reduction of almost 40%!

-New Dubia colonies need time to reach sustainability.
-This usually takes four to six months, though possibly longer if the enclosure conditions aren’t to the roach’s liking.
-This long wait is due in part to the fact that newly emerged adult female Dubia roaches take around 70 days to produce their first batch of offspring.
+New Dubia roach colonies need a significant amount of time to become established.
+Under ideal conditions, it can take four to six months for new nymphs born in a colony to begin producing offspring of their own.
+This long wait is due in part to the fact that new adult females take around 70 days to produce their first batch of nymphs.

-A Note About Female Dubia Care
+A Note About Female Dubia Roach Care